tarunsaxena79/capistrano_scripts/README.md

 **Note** :- Please note the "#######" pattern in all the configuration files(staging.rb/production.rb), all the scripts use this pattern to insert remote IPs in the configuration files.Without this the scripts wont' work.

+# Areas of Improvment

+- This code is very old (almost 6 years back) when AWS servivces were not having robust feature like today.
+We can use tools like a packer to pre-bake AMIs before shipping in autoscaling or use s3.
+- IPs of dynamic EC2 instances (coming up and going down)can be handled in better way.
+- Bash Scripts need lot of improvements and optimizations (Managing variables etc, functionising the existing code instead of multiple scripts)
+- CICD Tool/Jenkins can be used to kick-off automated build and deployments
+- Monitoring and dashboarding of the deployed stack using TICK stack

 # How to Contribute

 - Fork the repository
 - Submit a pull request to master branch of this repository
 - Reach out to tarunsaxena79@gmail.com